slackapi/node-slack-sdk/docs/_packages/interactive_messages.md

 Shortcuts are invokable UI elements within Slack clients.
 For [global shortcuts](https://api.slack.com/interactivity/shortcuts/using#global_shortcuts), they are available in the composer and search menus.

-Apps register functions, called **handlers**, to be triggered when an shortcuts request is received by the adapter using the `.shortcuts(constraints, handler)` method.
+Apps register functions, called **handlers**, to be triggered when an shortcuts request is received by the adapter using the `.shortcut(constraints, handler)` method.
 When registering a handler, you describe which shortcut request(s) you'd like the handler to match using **constraints**.
 Constraints are [described in detail](#constraints) below.
 The adapter will call the handler whose constraints match the action best.